 Change your heater’s air filter at least every three months to save energy.
 Changing your heater’s air filter also helps remove contaminants such as dirt, dust, pollen and pet dander.
 These pollutants can reduce your indoor air quality and increase allergy or asthma symptoms.

 Even in the winter, you should also check your heat pump or air conditioner’s outdoor unit for leaves, twigs and other debris that could reduce its efficiency.
 Use a garden hose to rinse it off when needed, and trim any vegetation nearby for optimal airflow.

-Wood Air Conditioning, Inc. has more than 60 years of heating and cooling experience.
+Wood Air Conditioning & Plumbing, Inc. has more than 60 years of heating and cooling experience.
 We can help you save this winter with the latest, most efficient technology.
 We can also give you more advice to help you save and keep your heater working well.
 For help from our knowledgeable professionals, call us at 903-285-6550.

 Image provided by Shutterstock